mirvin33/Watched-capstone/resources/design-document.md

 ### 4.2 Out of Scope

 - Integration with streaming platforms' APIs for real-time availability.
-- Social features like sharing watchlists or personalized recommendations based on viewing history.
+- Social features like sharing watchlist or personalized recommendations based on viewing history.
 - Ability to play content from the website.

 ## 5. Proposed Architecture Overview

+A serverless architecture using AWS services such as API Gateway, Lambda, DynamoDB, and Cognito for authentication.
+This architecture ensures scalability, cost-effectiveness, and easy maintenance.
+Data flow will be managed through RESTful APIs, facilitating communication between frontend clients and backend services.

 ## 6. API